zk-org/zk-nvim/README.md

 ```

 The Telescope pickers also allow you to explicitly specify a notebook like so `:Telescope zk notes path=/foo/bar` or so `require('telescope').extensions.zk.notes({ path = '/foo/bar'})`.
-However, specifing a `path` is optional, and is usually not necessary; see [Notebook Directory Discovery](#notebook-directory-discovery).
+However, specifying a `path` is optional, and is usually not necessary; see [Notebook Directory Discovery](#notebook-directory-discovery).

 You can even pass the same additional options to the Telescope pickers as described in [list and tag list commands](#commands).